 Not all WordPress email marketing providers are integrated equal

-According to W3Techs, WordPress powers over 30% of the web.
+According to W3Techs, WordPress powers over 43.1% of the web.
 Many email service providers offer some type of integration with WordPress.
-But not all wordpress integrations are created equal.
+But not all WordPress integrations are created equal.
 Is it a native integration?
 Which parts are integrated?
-You need to do some benchmarking before finding the best wordpress email service provider.
+You need to do some benchmarking before finding the best WordPress email service provider.
 So you can be sure that they will integrate intimately with your website.

 Transactional email versus marketing email integrations